 Paleontological resources include fossilized remains or traces of animals, plants, and invertebrates, including their imprints, from a previous geological period.
 Construction activities are not anticipated to encounter any below-grade paleontological resources.
-The proposed project includes a basement parking level that would require excavation to a depth of 14 feet below grade surface.
+The proposed project includes excavation to a depth of four feet below grade surface.
 The project site is underlain by fill to a depth of approximately 12 feet, which itself is underlain by silt and clay to a depth of 47 feet.
 Both soil types have low potential for paleontological resources.
-Therefore, the project would have no impact on paleontological resources.
+The project would have no impact on paleontological resources.